 Browse More Rock Climbing Classics in Golder Dome

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Golder Dome:

 Featured Route For Golder Dome

 Ten Years After 5.10+ 6b+ 21 VII+ 20 E3 5b Arizona

 This is a really fun route with three pitches of absorbing face climbing, topped off by a nice crack (particularly by Southern Arizona standards!) on the fourth pitch.
-The climbing is technical and hard to read; there is a lot of mini-route-finding and micro-traversing, and some mild spice.
+The climbing is technical and hard to read; there is a lot of micro-route-finding and mini-traversing, and some mild spice.
 Pitch 2 in particular is a gem.
 Kerry's description and topo are both very ...[more]
 Browse More Classics in AZ